-Skippy Peanut Butter was originally part of a merchandising gimmick for a comic strip called Skippy, which ran from 1923 to 1945.
+Skippy Peanut Butter was originally a merchandising gimmick for a comic strip called Skippy, which ran from 1923 to 1945.

 Yankee Stadium – ‘The House That (Babe) Ruth Built’ was opened.

-Lou Gehrig had a better batting average than Babe Ruth in each of the years 1923-25, but Ruth had a better batting average than Gehrig over the 3 years combined.
+Lou Gehrig had a better batting average than Babe Ruth in 1923-25, but Ruth had a better average than Gehrig over the three years combined.
 This is an example of a mathematical curiosity called Simpson’s Paradox.

-The Distress Call “Mayday – Mayday – Mayday” was first used by Frederick Stanley Mockford a senior radio operator in London.
-Because most of the radio traffic was between London and Paris, Mayday comes from the French word “m’aider” in “Venez m’aider” means “come help me.”
+The Distress Call “Mayday – Mayday – Mayday” was first used by Frederick Stanley Mockford, a senior radio operator in London.
+Because most of the radio traffic was between London and Paris, Mayday comes from the French word “m’aider” in “Venez m’aider,” which means “come help me.”

 Gene Salazar was a professional golfer who signed a lifetime endorsement deal with Wilson in 1923 and collected on it for 75 years until he passed away in 1997.

-Joseph Goebbels attributed everything he knew about population control to just two books, entitled Propaganda (1928) and Crystalizing Public Opinion (1923).
-To this day, the techniques in these books are used extensively by figures in politics, media, and advertising.
+Joseph Goebbels attributed everything he knew about population control to just two books, Propaganda (1928) and Crystalizing Public Opinion (1923).
+Today, the techniques in these books are used extensively by figures in politics, media, and advertising.

 An estimated 70/80% of Soviet males born in 1923 didn’t survive World War II.

 The first American president to visit Canada was Warren Harding in 1923.
-He made a speech and played golf in Vancouver but contracted pneumonia and died a week later.
+He spoke and played golf in Vancouver but contracted pneumonia and died a week later.